rostuhan/BritDoom/README.md

 # BritDoom
-A PWAD for Freedoom that makes the game use British English language.
+A PWAD for [Freedoom](https://github.com/freedoom/freedoom) that makes the game use British English.